Best Kitchen Layout Ideas, Including Pros and Cons

 There are many different ways to design your kitchen.
 In many instances, you can combine it with other areas in your home for added functionality.
 Here are some of the most common kitchen layout combinations to consider.

-Open-concept designs are great for combing kitchens with other areas of your house.
-A kitchen-family room combination lets everyone get involved in prepping food and cleaning up.
+Open-concept designs are ideal for seamlessly integrating kitchens with other areas of your home.
+A kitchen-family room combination allows everyone to get involved in preparing food and cleaning up.
 It also lets you keep an eye on your kids when you're busy in the kitchen.

 kitchen and family room design